 Let’s understand this with the help of a simple example.
 Assume you have a subscription to a magazine for six months, and you pay the full amount of $24 ($4 per month) upfront.
 The magazine will put the full amount in the short-term deferred revenues line and add it as cash in the balance sheet.
 Now, for each month, it will move $4 out of the deferred revenues to report it as revenue in the income statement.

-Now, if you pay in advance for two years ($96), $48 will go into the short-term deferred revenues line, and the remaining into the long-term deferred revenues.
+Now, if you pay in advance for two years ($96), $48 will go into the short-term deferred revenues line.
+And the remaining into the long-term deferred revenues.
 It is because the company will realize it after twelve months.
 After every month, $4 from the short-term will come as revenue in the income statement.
 Also, $4 will move each month from the long-term to the short-term deferred revenue line.

 Significance of Deferred Revenue

-- Deferred revenue holds significance for the company as they finance operations, thus relieving the burden on other assets or avoiding taking a loan.
+- Deferred revenue holds significance for the company as they finance operations.
+Thus relieving the burden on other assets or avoiding taking a loan.

-- It also reveals the amount that the company owes and that it still liable to the customers.
+- It also reveals the amount that the company owes and that it is still liable to the customers.
 Though cash is the safest asset, the cash from deferred revenue may be risky.
-Cash that company gets but it is yet to earn is a risk unless it delivers the product or service.
+Cash that company gets but it is yet to earn, is a risk unless it delivers the product or service.